 So the Greek word does not tell us that it means a building as we think of a building, but it means a structure.
 In that case, I believe that, as used in Matt.
 24:1, the word includes the retaining wall.
 And because a portion of the retaining wall is still standing, the prophecy of Matt.
 24:2 (“there shall not be left here one stone upon another”) was not fulfilled in 70 A.D.*

-Let us consider verse 3 of Matt.
-24, “And as He sat upon the mount of Olives, the disciples came unto Him privately, saying, ‘Tell us, when shall these things be and what shall be the sign of Thy coming, and of the end of the world?”
-The Greek word translated “world” is “aion” and should be translated “age”.
+The scene recorded in Matt.
+24 begins with the disciples bringing Christ to the buildings of the temple.
+As He sat there Christ told the disciples, “There shall not be left here one stone upon another that shall not be thrown down”.
+And it was that comment that led to the question recorded in Matt.
+24:3, “And as He sat upon the mount of Olives, the disciples came unto Him privately, saying, ‘Tell us, when shall these things be and what shall be the sign of Thy coming, and of the end of the world (Gr. “aion”, age)?’”

 APPENDIX II: A SCRIPTURAL INTERPRETATION OF MATTHEW 22:1-13